Ishanjijigeorge/SMART-SPECS-for-Visually-Impaired/Smart-Specs-for-Visually-Impaired/README.md

-# Third year mini project by our team- NEXUS4

-# Smart Specs for the Visually Impaired

-This is a wearable device built using the ESP32-CAM to assist visually impaired people by detecting nearby objects and announcing them through audio feedback.

-## 👓 Features

-- Real-time object detection using ESP32-CAM
-- Audio output for detected objects
-- Battery-powered wearable design
-- Alerts the user

-## 🔧 Hardware Used

-- ESP32-CAM
-- Rechargeable Li-ion Battery(3000Mah)
-- Charging module (TP4056)
-- Booster module(MT3608)
-- Mini Audio Amplifier (MAX98357A)
--  Speaker(4ohm 5W)
-- OLED Display (optional)

-## 💻 Software & Tools

-- Arduino IDE
-- Edge Impulse (for object detection model)
-- GitHub
-- Libraries used:
-  WiFi.h
- WebServer.h (or ESPAsyncWebServer.h)
- esp_camera.h
- esp_timer.h etc..

-## 🛠️ How It Works

-1. The ESP32-CAM captures video input.
-2. A custom-trained model detects objects in real-time.
-3. The detected object's name is sent to an amplifier and played through a speaker.

-## 📈 Future Enhancements:

-Raspberry Pi Integration for enhancing processing power, enabling real-time object detection, facial recognition, and OCR-based text reading.

-Integration with ultrasonic or LiDAR sensors for depth perception.

-Uses YOLO, Edge Impulse, and cloud-based AI for better accuracy and real-time scene understanding.

-Bluetooth connectivity for real-time updates via smartphone.

-Onboard AI for enhanced scene understanding and environment description.

-Converts Braille text into speech using OCR and multilanguage text-to-speech(TTS).

-GPS Navigation for providing voice-guided directions, obstacle alerts, and emergency SOS features for out-door mobility

-## 🙏 Acknowledgements
-Special thanks to our guide Prof.Agi George and Ms. Therese Yamuna Mahesh for constant support and technical mentorship throughout this project.
+Third Year Mini Project by Team NEXUS4

+Smart Glasses for the Visually Impaired

+This project presents a wearable smart glasses system built around the ESP32-CAM platform, designed to aid visually impaired individuals by detecting nearby objects and providing audio notifications in real time.

+👓 Key Features

+Real-time object recognition powered by ESP32-CAM

+Voice announcements of detected objects for user awareness

+Portable design powered by a rechargeable battery

+Provides immediate alerts to assist navigation and safety

+🔧 Components Used

+ESP32-CAM module

+3000mAh Rechargeable Li-ion Battery

+TP4056 Battery Charging Module

+MT3608 DC-DC Step-up Booster

+MAX98357A Mini Audio Amplifier

+4Ω 5W Speaker

+Optional OLED Display for visual feedback

+💻 Software & Development Tools

+Arduino IDE for programming

+Edge Impulse platform for training custom detection models

+Version control using GitHub

+Libraries including WiFi.h, WebServer.h (or ESPAsyncWebServer.h), esp_camera.h, esp_timer.h, and more

+🛠️ System Operation

+The ESP32-CAM continuously captures live video data.

+A tailored AI model identifies objects within the scene on the fly.

+The detected object names are transmitted as audio signals through the amplifier to the speaker, notifying the wearer.

+📈 Planned Future Upgrades

+Integration with Raspberry Pi to boost computational capability for advanced tasks such as facial recognition and text reading using OCR.

+Adding ultrasonic or LiDAR sensors to measure distances for better spatial awareness.

+Employing advanced AI frameworks like YOLO and cloud-based models for improved detection accuracy and scene comprehension.

+Bluetooth support to enable seamless smartphone connectivity and real-time notifications.

+On-device AI to interpret complex environments and narrate surroundings.

+OCR-based Braille translation coupled with multi-language text-to-speech functionality.

+GPS-enabled navigation providing voice guidance, obstacle warnings, and emergency SOS alerts for enhanced outdoor mobility.

+🙏 Gratitude

+We extend our heartfelt thanks to our mentor Prof. Agi George and technical advisor Ms. Therese Yamuna Mahesh for their unwavering support, guidance, and encouragement throughout this project journey.